ClaudiaBrauer/WALRUS/documentation/README.md

 **Other work**

-For peer-reviewed work by other groups and student reports from Wageningen University, see x.
+For peer-reviewed work by other groups and student reports from Wageningen University, see [this overview](https://github.com/ClaudiaBrauer/WALRUS/blob/master/documents/References_WALRUS.pdf).